Vaibhavsahu2810/redis-go/README.md

 # Email Queue Service

 This project provides an asynchronous email sending service using Redis queues, customizable HTML templates, and a RESTful API to send email requests.
-The service is containerized using Docker for easy deployment.

 ## Features